 - People without a previous degree in computer science who want to prepare for a career as a working artificial intelligence professional.

 The MAS-AI program provides a conceptual and practical education in Artificial Intelligence and its subfields of Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, Probabilistic Reasoning, Data Analytics, and Data Mining.
-The program has a rigorous core curriculum and allows in addition students to select courses based on interest.
-Students in the MAS-AI program can choose to do a Master's Project (but not a Master's Thesis) or coursework-only.
-There is no master's comprehensive exam.
+The program has a rigorous core curriculum.
+In addition it allows you to select courses based on interest.
+You can choose to do a Master's Project (but not a Master's Thesis) or coursework-only to complete the MAS-AI program.
+There is no comprehensive exam.

-A full-time student whose bachelor degree was in computer science can complete the MAS-AI program in three semesters plus a summer course.
-A student without a bachelor's degree in computer science may require extra time to make up deficiencies in prerequisite undergraduate coursework.
+As a full-time student whose bachelor's degree is in computer science, you can complete the MAS-AI program in three semesters plus a summer course.
+If you are without a bachelor's degree in computer science, it may require extra time to make up prerequisite undergraduate coursework.

-Graduate CS classes in this program are offered during the day and evening, and both day-only and evening-only student schedules can be accommodated.
-Students can complete the MAS-AI program as online distance students; classes can be taken entirely through on-demand Internet, without ever visiting the IIT campus.
+Graduate CS classes in this program are offered during the day and evening.
+Both day-only and evening-only schedules can be accommodated.
+You can complete the MAS-AI program taking in-demand, online classes as an online distance student without ever visiting the Illinois Tech campus.

-In general, for admission into the MAS-AI program, prospective students need a bachelor's degree (not necessarily in computer science) and are required to submit a transcript and possibly GRE and TOEFL scores.
+In general, for admission into the MAS-AI program, you need a bachelor's degree (not necessarily in computer science) and you must submit a transcript and possibly GRE and TOEFL scores.
 For more information about this program, contact Dr. Mustafa Bilgic.
 Admission requirements are listed below.